Takikomi gohan, miso soup and pickles

 • Daikon and carrot salad (Gohan p.118)

-• Miso soup (I have my own recipe for this, but I would recommend The Wok p.524)
+• Miso soup (I have my own recipe for this, which you can find here)

 • Pickled daikon (Chef Atuyla)